Ollie Smith (rugby union, born 2000)

 Ollie Smith (born 7 August 2000) is a Scotland international rugby union player for Glasgow Warriors in the United Rugby Championship.
 Smith's primary position is full back but can also play at centre.
-Ollie Smith is the great-great-great-great-grandson of Eric Milroy's grandfather, whose family originally farmed near Stoneykirk in Wigtownshire, Scotland.
-Eric Milroy was a War hero of 1914–1918.
-Smith's link to Scottish rugby war hero.
-The name of Eric Milroy and Marcel Burgun are inscribed on the Auld Alliance Trophy contested by France and Scotland since 2018 in the 6 nations tournament.

 Rugby Union career

 Amateur career

 Smith first played youth rugby with Marr.
 He then moved to play for Ayr.

 Smith was a member of the winning Strathallan School team that won the 2017-18 Scottish Rugby Schools' Cup 52–8 against Glenalmond College at Murrayfield.

 Professional career

 He played for the Ayrshire Bulls in the Super 6 in 2019–20 season.